byuitechops/campus-standard-modules/README.md

 ## Run Requirements

-This child module should be ran before all other Canvas-module-creating related modules.
+This child module should be ran before all other Canvas-module-creating/updating related modules.

 ## Process